 On a spectacular Sunday afternoon in January 2011, Audubon of Martin County dedicated the newly created wetland at Clifton “Possum” Long Nature Center.
 While adding to the beauty of the property, the practical purpose of the wetland is to drain rainwater from one of the oldest neighborhoods in Stuart.
 Known as a “Retrofit Project”, it carried a quarter of a million-dollar price tag and was funded by a $125,000.00 matching grant from the South Florida Water Management District.
 Audubon of Martin County raised the matching funds through a combination of 4,000 hours of labor volunteered by the members and the general public, equaling $65,000.00 and the balance in cash.

 Today the wetland not only drains rainwater but is home to a pair of nesting Osprey named Cookie & Oreo by the Hobe Sound Boys & Girls Club.
 But this is only the most recent conservation project undertaken by Audubon of Martin County (AoMC).

-In 2013 AOMC agreed to oversee public access to the 2,600 acre Lakeside Ranch Storm Water Treatment Area managed by the South Florida Water Management District.
+In 2013 AoMC agreed to oversee public access to the 2,600 acre Lakeside Ranch Stormwater Treatment Area (STA) managed by the South Florida Water Management District.
 This facility utilizes natural wetlands to clean the water flowing south from the Kissimmee River into Lake Okeechobee.
 In so doing, it forms a vital step in restoring the quality of water flowing out from Lake Okeechobee during the rainy season.